ZJHSteven/ai-peer-review/README.md

 This package facilitates AI-based peer review of academic papers, particularly in neuroscience.
 It uses multiple large language models (LLMs) to generate independent reviews of a paper, and then creates a meta-review summarizing the key points.

+NOTE: All code in this project was AI-generated using Claude Code.

 ## Features

 - Submit papers for review by multiple LLMs